 Taking a Locked-Down Quiz or Exam

-- Ensure your device is fully charged!
-Typically power adapter/outlets are not available during your test.
-Ensure that your device has plenty of battery life to last for the duration of your exam.
+- Check that your laptop is fully charged!
+Typically, power adapter/outlets are not available during your test, and you will want to ensure that your device has plenty of battery life to last for the duration of your exam.

 - Download and install the LockDown Browser application before arriving to class.
 The software is available from the links above.

 - Ensure that any pending software updates have been installed, so those do not interrupt your test.
 Also, verify that the date and time on your computer are set appropriately.

 - To start a quiz that requires the LockDown Browser, launch the application "LockDown Browser."

 - If prompted to close a blocked program (e.g., screen capture, instant messenger), choose Yes when prompted.

 - Log in to your Canvas course using your SMU ID and password.

 - Navigate to the quiz in Canvas and click Take a Quiz.